jrenaud90/TidalPy/Documentation/utilities_x/binary_x.md

 | Same major and minor, any patch | Compatible.
 A differing patch produces an informational log line. |
 | Different major or minor | Incompatible.
 Reading raises unless `force=True` is given. |

 A minor version bump can change a class's member layout, and reading an old payload into a new layout produces an object that looks valid and is not. `force=True` is for the case where the layout is known not to have changed, and it still warns.
+It relaxes only the version check, never the integrity checks below.

+## Integrity Checks

+`load_binary` refuses a file, raising `IOError`, when:

+- The root record's class id is not the class id of the object being loaded into.
+- The magic bytes are wrong, or the byte order is not this machine's.
+- The schema version is incompatible and `force=True` was not given.
+- Any record's header claims a payload larger than what is left in the file.
+This runs before the record is read, so a corrupt size never leads to a huge read or allocation.
+- A physics model's payload size is not the model name plus the parameters this build reads.
+A record written with a different parameter list would otherwise misalign every record after it.
+- A count read from the file (a string length, a table length, a number of layers or worlds) is larger than what is left in the file.
+- Bytes are left over after the root record.
+The file was written with a layout this build does not read, or it is corrupt.

+The first five checks run before anything is read into the object.
+The count checks run while the record is read, and the left-over check can only run after the whole record is read, so an object that raises either one may hold a partial or unreliable load.
+Reload it from a good file or rebuild it.

+## Saving

+`save_binary` writes the record to a temporary file beside the target (`<target>.<random>.partial`) and renames it over the target only after the whole record is written and the file is closed.
+A save that fails, whether the disk fills, the object cannot be written, or the target cannot be replaced, raises `IOError`, removes the temporary file, and leaves any previous file at the target unchanged.
+On Windows, a target that another program holds open cannot be replaced, so the save raises until the program closes it.
+The saved file takes the directory's default permissions, and a target that is a symbolic link is replaced by the new file rather than written through.

 ## Python API